omidarmat/onLearn/react.md

 }
 ```

 But this makes us totally lose control over the input value.
 So we can now think about the action provided to the reducer function.
 In this case we have 3 actions: decreasing the count, increasing it, and setting it.
-So we should actually name these actions. we are no longer going to pass single values to the `dispatch` function, but an object which contains an action as well as the single values.
+So we should actually name these actions.
+We are no longer going to pass single values to the `dispatch` function, but an object which contains an action as well as the single values.

 ```js
 const dec = function () {